ItsRJ/Automated-FP-A-Forecasting-Budgeting-Variance-Analysis-System/README.md

 Since the company is in the supermarket industry,it runs on high volume and low margin economics making precise forecasting and cost control important.

+##🎯 FP&A Objective

+The FP&A team is responsible for:

+* Monthly close & management reporting

+* Rolling 12-month forecasts

+* Annual budgeting

+* Scenario planning in response to:

+ 1.Inflation

+ 2.Supplier price changes

+ 3.Consumer demand shifts

+The goal of this project is to automate and standardize FP&A reporting and forecasting using Python.